llchrisll/ROenglishRE/README.md

 ## ROenglishRE

+Branch: reorganize
+- I still need to research a few files to give proper compatibility for them
+- Need to recheck every file so I'm 100% I didn't make any mistake.
+- Guide will be updated once I have the layout completed and thought of a proper way to explain it all.

 If you need some help with using this project, head over to the Wiki.

 ## Client Sprite Collection